 One wonderful aspect of pursuing a career in teaching is the many career options available.
 For those who really thrive on making a difference in the key developmental years of young children, preschool or kindergarten teaching might be a fantastic option.
 Those who like working with more challenging material might enjoy teaching at the secondary level and focus on advance-placement classes.

+Students should carefully consider the degree program they want to select for their studies, as it's an important decision.
+The most important thing to consider when choosing a school is accreditation.
 Here is a short list of available teaching degrees (not all are available online) that allow students to pursue Illinois teaching credentials:

 - Bachelor's degree in early, elementary, and special education